itsschwer/schwer-scripts/README.md

 # schwer-scripts
 Open-source code for Unity.
 ## About
 Hi, I'm Schwer.
-I learn game dev as a hobby and am self-taught, so I can't say for sure that the code I write is the cleanest.
+I'm learning game dev as a hobby and am self-taught, so I can't say for sure that the code I write is the cleanest.
 Despite that, rest assured that this repository contains only what I am proud of and what I consider usable and shareable.
 I'd love to improve, so if you have any improvements to make, please do so.
 Have a look at my [website](https://itsschwer.github.io/notes/) for where you can contact me and a collection of notes I'm working on.
 ## Contents
 * Item System (using Scriptable Objects)
 * TBA